pumukit/PuMuKIT/src/Pumukit/OpencastBundle/Resources/doc/ConfigurationGuide.md

 Optional:
    - `use_redirect` when set to false, an Opencast video will be displayed inside an iframe into PuMuKIT.
 Default value: true, the Opencast video is displayed on the Opencast server.
+   - `batchimport_inverted` when set to true, the Opencast videos will be imported with presentation and presented inverted, i.e. switching positions.
+   - `show_ingestor_tab` when set to false, the Opencast Ingestor Tab will not be shown.
+Useful when the ingestion is done using batch import command.
    - `sbs`:
       - `generate_sbs` when set to true, generates side by side video when MP is imported according to the profile below.
       - `profile` is the profile name to generate the side by side video.
 Mandatory if `generate_sbs` is set to true.